-Fighting with sinusitis is about maintaining a balance between infection and immunity.
+Fighting sinusitis or getting relief from sinus pressure is about maintaining a balance between infection and immunity.
 Our body can fight out the infection in acute sinusitis with good immunity.
 When the body does not control acute sinusitis, it progresses to chronic sinusitis.
 Immunity alone cannot fight chronic sinusitis.
 Our immunity is the only fighter against any infection, and antibiotics or antifungals are weapons that empower our immunity.

 In 95% of patients, immunity can win against sinusitis without medication.

 So, adding supportive home remedies to acute sinusitis can prevent the transition to the chronic stage and provide relief.
 Read our article Is Sinus really dangerous? to understand why it is important to take care of sinusitis in the early stages.
 Although in late stages, these remedies work but will not be solely sufficient.

 Any exercise done for 10 minutes that can increase heartbeat by ten bpm will produce adrenaline.
 Adrenaline reduces the mucus lining(inner skin) swelling, increasing the size of sinus openings.
 Increased size of the sinus opening will allow easy flow of stagnated fluid from the sinuses.
 Disposal of this fluid will make it easier for immunity to fight infection.

 Exercising continuously once a day in the gym or on a jogging track for a prolonged time is not a good idea in this scenario.
 People tend to strain themselves in the gym or jogging track for more than 30 minutes, and this strain or stress can result in muscle building or burning calories but can negatively impact immunity.
 However, this exercise will also reduce swelling.
 Still, it is better to exercise 3 times a day for 10 minutes instead of 30 minutes in a row, i.e., washing sinuses three times a day is better than washing them once a day continuously for a long time.